How to buy shares for children in 2025

 As the shares are held under your own name and tax file number (TFN), you're also responsible for any tax obligations that arise from either selling the shares or earning dividends before they are transferred to your child.

-2. Open a new share trading account (informal trust)
+2. Open a minor account on a share trading platform (informal trust)

 Once your child turns 18, you can then transfer the shares into a brokerage account held in their name.
 Again, you'll likely need to pay a transfer fee to do so.